 provided by the

 The Workshop for Conservation of Ancient Greek Pottery will guide the participants through the history of Ancient Greek pottery and the process of pottery conservation, restoration, documentation and study.
 Both the theoretical and practical courses will be based on Ancient Greek pottery from sites on the Western Black Sea coast.
-The course includes three modules: 1) practical work in conservation of ancient pottery (involving authentic pottery shards found in the necropolis of Apollonia Pontica); 2) lectures on topics related to the archaeological context of conserved vessels and to conservation process of ancient Greek pottery; 3) excursions to the ancient coastal towns of Nessebar (UNESCO World Heritage Site) and a sightseeing tour of Sozopol (including study visits to their archaeological museums).
-Refer to the Course Program and Agenda below.
+The course includes three modules: 1) practical work in the conservation of ancient pottery (involving authentic pottery sherds found in the necropolis of Apollonia Pontica); 2) lectures on topics related to the archaeological context of the conserved vessels and the conservation process of ancient Greek pottery in general; 3) excursions to the ancient coastal towns of Nessebar (UNESCO World Heritage Site) and a sightseeing tour of Sozopol (including study visits to their archaeological museums).

-The workshop has taken place since 2009.
-The instructors and the students have conserved more than 180 Ancient Greek vessels.
+The workshop has been taking place since 2009.
+The instructors and students have conserved more than 180 Ancient Greek vessels.

 All participants will receive: